mxroute/mxlookup/README.md

 This ensures that the user does not see a "server" box on the login form.

 4. Create a whitelist.txt file in the plugins/mxlookup directory.
 This file should contain a list of approved IP addresses (one per line) that are allowed to be used as imap_host values.
 This whitelist prevents the plugin from being utilized by users on unauthorized servers.
-Example whitelist.txt file:

-    `192.168.0.10`
-    `10.0.0.5`

 ## Customization